yeldiRium/leetbot/README.md

 how to do that.

 Each bot has its own directory (e.g. `/leetbot` and `/examplebot`) and each bot has their own configuration section.
 See the `config.js` file and the corresponding `.env.example`.
 To add a new bot, its token and name have to be configured and an entrypoint has to be created.
 For the bot to actually start though, it has to be added to the list of registered bots in `/index.js`.

 Don't worry if there are bots in there for which you don't have tokens - if a bot is missing a token it just won't start.
 So add a token for the examplebot, add it to the list and start it up to see it go.

-To configure the bot for deployment, you have to add its environment variables to the `/deploy/deployment.yml` file.
-This is the kubernetes resource that is deployed on rancher.

 If you're just here to expand the leetbot's list of insults, please take a look at `/leetbot/i18n.js`.
 There are two arrays under the keys `callout.asshole` and